-Within Purbrook Infant school, the Head teacher Lisa de Carteret is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the head teacher aware.
+Within Purbrook Infant School school, the headteacher Lisa De Carteret is the senior manager and responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the headteacher aware.

-If your concern is about the head teacher then you would raise this with the Chair of Governors by letting Hazel Dean aware who will pass on his details
+If your concern is about the headteacher, you should raise this with the Chair of Governors by [Via the school office]

-If you would prefer to raise your concerns outside of the school then you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with Hampshire County Council.
+If you would prefer to raise your concerns outside the school environment you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with Hampshire County Council.

-If you believe that a member of the school staff is harming a child (an allegation) and this has been reported to the Headteacher and no action has been taken, or the member of staff you have concerns about is the Headteacher, then you are able to contact the Local Authority Designated Officers (LADOs) on 01962 876364 or child.protection@hants.gov.uk
+If you believe that a member of the school staff is harming a child (an allegation) and this has been reported to the headteacher and no action has been taken, or the member of staff you have concerns about is the headteacher, then you are able to contact the Local Authority Designated Officers (LADOs) on 01962 876364 or child.protection@hants.gov.uk

-If you believe that a child is being abused by individuals outside of the school, then you are able to make a referral to Childrens Social Care by calling 0300 555 1384 (office hours) or 0300 555 1373 (outside of office hours)
+If you believe that a child is being abused by individuals outside the school, you should make a referral to Children's Social Care by calling 0300 555 1384 (office hours) or 0300 555 1373 (outside of office hours)

-Briefing sheet for temporary and supply staff
+Annex 10 - Briefing sheet for temporary and supply staff

-For supply staff and those on short contracts in Purbrook Infant school
+For supply staff and those on short contracts in Purbrook Infant School

-While working in Purbrook Infant school, you have a duty of care towards the children/pupils/students here.
+While working in Purbrook Infant School, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Lisa De Carteret.
-(Head Teacher)
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Lisa De Carteret and can be found at The school